aquasecurity/tfsec/docs/index.md

 3. Commercially supported by Aqua as well as by a the passionate Trivy community. tfsec will continue to remain available for the time being, although our engineering attention will be directed at Trivy going forward.

+## tfsec to Trivy migration guide

+For further information on how Trivy compares to tfsec and moving from tfsec to Trivy, do have a look at the [migration guide.](../tfsec-to-trivy-migration-guide.md)

 ## tfsec

 `tfsec` is a static analysis security scanner for your Terraform code.